hanhy06/embellish_chat/docs/README.md

 * **`/embellish_chat reload`** — Reloads the configuration from `config/embellish_chat.json`.
 * **`/embellish_chat ban <player>`** — Prevents the specified player from using the mod’s all features.
 * **`/embellish_chat pardon <player>`** — Restores access to the mod’s all features for the specified player.

+* **`/ec help_mention`** - Displays the currently available mentions, how to use them, the mention targets, and the applicable style types.
+* **`/ec hemp_mention`** - Displays the currently available styles, how to use them, the applicable style types, and the required input options.

+> **Notes**
+>
+> * All commands in the /embellish_chat family require OP level 2.
+> * Commands in the /ec family do not require any OP level and can be used by all users.

 ---